Venture Capital and Private Equity: Investing in the Next Big Disruptors

 Historically, the highest returns in the financial world were reserved for institutional investors and "Elite" venture capitalists.
 They got to buy into companies like Google, Uber, or the 2026 wave of AI-unicorns before they went public.
 By the time an average investor could buy shares on the stock market (as discussed in Stock Market Mastery), the "1,000x" growth had already happened.

 In 2026, the walls have crumbled.
-Through Fractional Private Equity and Decentralized Venture Hubs, you can now participate in the early-stage growth of the next disruptors.
+Through Fractional private equity and Decentralized Venture Hubs, you can now participate in the early-stage growth of the next disruptors.
 This guide shows you how to play the VC game without needing a $10M net worth.

-1. What is Venture Capital & Private Equity?
+1. What is venture capital & Private Equity?

 • Venture Capital (VC): Investing in early-stage startups with high growth potential but high risk of failure.